alitorbati/portfolio/posts/articles/reducing-visual-noise.md

 ---
-title: "Reducing Visual Noise for a Better User Experience"
+title: "Reducing Visual Noise"
 date: "2016-10-21"
 url:
   title: "Original article"
   url: "https://uxdesign.cc/reducing-visual-noise-for-a-better-user-experience-ae3407ff9c99"
-summary: "A critical analysis of what caused confusion on Spokeo’s Person Profiles, and the changes we made to improve our most data-dense product page."
+summary: "...for a Better User Experience - A critical analysis of what caused confusion on Spokeo’s Person Profiles, and the changes we made to improve our most data-dense product page."
 ---

 <Notice>